 Mandrem to Goa International Airport

 - The first Mandrem to Mapusa bus leaves at around 6:30 a.m, which will charge you Rs.20 per person.
 The bus comes at an interval of almost 40-45mins.

 - After reaching the Mapusa bus stand, you can take a Mapusa to Panjim bus & which will be going to charge you Rs.20 per person.
 Mapusa has an interchangeable bus stand, so the bus would already be present or arrive in a few minutes at routine intervals.

-- From Panjim, take a bus from Panjim to Chicalim & it will be going to charge you Rs.30 per person.
+- Take a bus from Panjim to Chicalim & it will charge you Rs.30 per person.
 That is because Panjim has an interchangeable bus stand.

 - After reaching Chicalim, you have to stand on the other side to take a Vasco to the Margao bus.
 It will be going to charge you Rs.10 per person.

 - You can tell the conductor to drop you on the front road of the Goa International Airport.